ctournas/ctournas/README.md

 # About me
-AI & ML Engineer, passionate about NLP.
+AI & ML Engineer | Passionate about NLP.

 ---